 Skills and experience

-With access to industry-standard equipment in our state-of-the-art labs, including a Keysight sponsored lab and a Massive Mimo for 5G research, you'll get hands-on experience right from the start.
+With access to industry-standard equipment in our state-of-the-art labs, including a Keysight sponsored lab and a Massive Mimo for 5G research, you'll get hands-on experience throughout your degree.

-Throughout the programme, you'll work practical projects including planning and constructing a radio transmitter and receiver, and creating a mini-racing car that can find its own way around a track.
+You will also have the opportunity to work on practical projects.
+These include planning and constructing a radio transmitter and receiver, and creating a mini-racing car that can find its own way around a track.

 In your second year, you will work on a group design and construction project, gaining an insight into the planning and management of technical projects and preparing you for your future.